datlife/tensorflow-on-nvidia-jetson/build_from_source.md

 ### C. Modify `CUDA`, `cuDNN` and few libraries
 -----------------------------------------------
+* The trick is to fool TensorFlow after the configuration finished.
+By now, Bazel still uses CUDA 6.5 and cuDNN v2 as main compiler stored in /third_party/gpus/cuda/.
+We will copy cuda-7.0 compiler from previous step into these folders.

 ```shell
 cd ./third_party/gpus/cuda
 # Change CUDA 6.5 to CUDA 7.0 as compiler